Happy Wedding (2018 film): Soundtrack

+The songs were composed by Shakthikanth Karthick while S. Thaman provided the score.

-Box Office
+Box office

 Happy Wedding opened to a lukewarm response at the box office, but could not collect much money because of RX 100, which was running in theaters for a very long time.
 It became a flop at the box office due to lack of interest in moviegoers.

-Critical Reception
+Critical reception

 The film got mixed to poor reviews at the box office.

 The Times of India gave it 2.5 stars and wrote, "Lakshman Karya falters a bit with his screenplay in parts, inserting unwanted sequences that don’t move the story forward in any manner.
 Nor does he deliver a satisfying enough conclusion for Akshara to suddenly realise her folly.
 However, he must be lauded for attempting to deliver something more than usual gloss.
 Shaktikath Karthik is a delight, with his music not blocking the flow of the film in any manner, S Thaman’s BGM’s on the other hand falters in certain scenes."

 GreatAndhra gave it two stars and wrote, "All in all, “Happy Wedding” is a simple love story of a confused girl that is told with some bright visuals, some nice jokes but turns out to be dreary and nagging."

 123telugu gave the film three stars and stated, "On the whole, Happy Wedding is a passable family drama which showcases a contemporary theme which is synonymous with the current generation.
 The emotions work well but the film takes its own time to register as it is based on urban relationships and bonding.
 Because of this, some might really like it and a few other sections may disown it right away giving the film a limited appeal this weekend."

 Sify gave the film 2.5 stars and said, "Happy Wedding is all about plastic romance, plastic emotions.
 It is much like extended short film with wafer thin plot of a young woman with insecurities that come from her past relationship.
 It drags on post interval."

 Idlebrain's Jeevi said, "Though it’s a remake of a Marathi blockbuster Mumbai Pune Mumbai 2, Happy Wedding is a risky film to make despite being in salable genres like romance and family drama because the entire film revolves around a wafer-thin subject.
 The director has succeeded in getting few moments right, but couldn’t give a racy narration and a convincing second half.
 The entire film is class and glossy and will be liked the ultra class audiences.
 The lack of logic (heroine’s foolishness in second half and hero’s lethargy in first half (not going to bus station when his fiance is waiting all alone)) which form the basic conflict point might make you squirm!".